-- immigration levels; - the impact of immigration on Canada; - the impact of immigration in the context of Canada's recovery from COVID-19; - Canada's immigration system and priorities; and - the settlement and integration of newcomers.
+- immigration levels; - the impact of immigration on Canada; - Canada's immigration system and priorities; and - the settlement and integration of newcomers.

 Methodology

 This public opinion research was conducted via online surveys, using Computer Aided Web Interviewing (CAWI) technology.
 The questionnaires were provided by IRCC.
 Leger Marketing Inc. used the questionnaires without making any modifications to its format nor to its content.